Child Support Division

 - The judge who works with child support cases

 - State and local Job Service staff

 - Temporary Assistance for Needy Families (TANF) (funding)

 A planning group discussed the need for the pilot and the basic structure.
-Then local Child Support Enforcement and Job Service staff developed the actual process.
-They agreed that the Child Support Enforcement attorney, who attends contempt of court hearings, would send a referral form to a specified case worker at the local Job Service office.
-Staff from Child Support Enforcement and Job Service drafted a referral form.
+Then local Child Support and Job Service staff developed the actual process.
+They agreed that the Child Support attorney, who attends contempt of court hearings, would send a referral form to a specified case worker at the local Job Service office.
+Staff from Child Support and Job Service drafted a referral form.
 At the hearing, the judge orders the non-custodial parent to participate in the employment project which includes the development of, and compliance with, an employment plan.
-A copy of the referral form is given to the non-custodial parent, the Child Support Enforcement attorney, and e-mailed to the Job Service case worker.
+A copy of the referral form is given to the non-custodial parent, the Child Support attorney, and e-mailed to the Job Service case worker.
 The Job Service case worker often attends contempt hearings, so is aware of which non-custodial parents will be required to make contact.

 The non-custodial parent has seven days to get in contact with the Job Service case worker to arrange an intake meeting and develop a concrete employment plan.
 If he or she does not, the Job Service case worker will try to make contact.
-At that point, and at the point of any subsequent noncompliance with the employment plan, the Job Service case worker notifies Child Support Enforcement, the case is referred back to the court, and a contempt hearing is scheduled (usually to be held within two weeks).
+At that point, and at the point of any subsequent noncompliance with the employment plan, the Job Service case worker notifies Child Support, the case is referred back to the court, and a contempt hearing is scheduled (usually to be held within two weeks).